This moroccan pilaf is the most fragrant side dish! Basmati rice gets cooked with dried fruit and spices for an

 - 3 dried apricots, finely chopped

 - Place onion and olive oil in a large pot and sauté under medium heat for 2-3 minutes.
 Add cumin, allspice, cloves, cardamom, cinnamon stick, bay leaves, pepper and rice and stir until rice gets a white color, about 2-3 minutes.

 - Add stock (or water), salt and saffron, cover the pot and wait until it starts to boil.
 Reduce heat to a gentle simmer and cook covered until almost all of the water is absorbed, about 10-15 minutes.

 - Turn off the heat, add the dried fruits and almonds and stir/fluff up gently with a fork.
 Cover the pot and let the pilaf rest for 15-20 minutes.

-- Discard the bay leaves and cinnamon stick (and cloves and cardamom pods if used whole).
+Discard the bay leaves and cinnamon stick (and cloves and cardamom pods if used whole) before serving.

 If you like this recipe, Pin it!